spring-io/dataflow.spring.io/content/documentation/pages/7-recipes/7-batch/2-sftp-to-jdbc.md

 <!-- TODO: Support for Postgres -->
 <!--NOTE-->

-**NOTE**: For Kubernetes, the sample task application is configured to use MySQL.
-The Data Flow server must also be configured for MySQL.
+**NOTE**: For Kubernetes, the sample task application is configured to use MariaDB.
+The Data Flow server must also be configured for MariaDB.

 <!--END_NOTE-->